dotnet/roslynator/docs/HowToConfigureAnalyzers.md

  2) Change DEFAULT severity (action) of the analyzer(s).

 Default configuration is applied once when analyzers are loaded.
-Therefore, it may be neccessary to restart IDE for changes to take effect.
+Therefore, it may be necessary to restart IDE for changes to take effect.

 ### Location of Roslynator Ruleset File